Tips and tricks for indoor herbs

-When watering herbs, it is important that they get plenty of water, but at the same time do not drown.
-If you keep your herbs in the plastic containers they come in, it is easy to take them over to the sink and get plenty of water, and then put them back in the herbal pot.
-You can also choose to plant the herbs in more soil directly in the herb pot, but then be careful to make a drain so that not too much water accumulates.
-One can drain with, for example, leca balls or pebbles.
+When watering herbs, it is important that they get plenty of water, but at the same time do not stand and drown.
+If you keep your herbs in the plastic containers they come in, it is easy to take them over in the sink and get plenty of water, and then put them back in the flowerpot.
+You can also choose to plant the herbs in more soil directly in the flowerpot, but then you must be careful to make a drain so that not too much water collects.
+You can drain with, for example, leca balls or pebbles.

 Fertilizing indoor herbs

-To give your indoor herbs the best conditions, they may be a good idea to fertilize them during the growing season from March to April and up to September approx. Always remember to buy fertilizers made for herbs as these are intended for plants to be consumed as food.
-It is also possible to find organic fertilizers, so if you have bought organic herbs, they can stay that way.
+To give your indoor herbs the best conditions, they may be a good idea to fertilize them during the growing season from March-April until September approx. Always remember to buy fertilizer made for herbs, as these are intended for plants to be consumed as food.
+It is also possible to find organic fertilizers, so if you have purchased organic herbs, they can stay that way.

 New plant signs are on the way